Ali-Tehrani/PyQCodes/PyQCodes/README.tex.md

 dephasing.encoding_circuit(eng, register, [0])

 # There are 1 X-logical operators and 1 Z-logical operators.
-# Apply the X Logical Operator or Z Logical Operator.
 dephasing.logical_circuit(eng, register, "X0")
 # dephasing.logical_circuit(eng, register, "Z0")

-# Apply the decoding circuit back to the 1-qubit state and
+# Apply decoding circuit to the 1-qubit state and delocate the last two qubits.
-# Keep first k-qubits and deallocate the rest of the two-qubits.
 dephasing.decoding_circuit(eng, register, deallocate_nqubits=True)

 Measure | register[0]

 # Since we applied the X-logical operator, it should be |1>.
 print("Should be one: ", int(register[0]))
 ```